Ibrajber99/GreenSlate-Coding-Challenge/README.md

     -Repositories are implemented as a Singlewton for data presestincy (Dependecies are specefied in Startup.cs)

 ## Business Logic
-    -Business logic is implmeneted in a class that handels all the reuired operations to meet rthe business requirements.
+    -Business logic is implemented in a class that handels all the reuired operations to meet rthe business requirements.

 ## Fron end Code
     -Simple JS code to show client side interactivity, while most heavy logic is on the server side.